-In the heart of the lab Dr Kwakkenbos brushed back some wild curls of his hair, revealing a neon blue clip underneath.
+In the heart of the lab Dr. Kwakkenbos brushed back some wild curls of his hair, revealing a neon blue clip underneath.

 –on his ear.

 The lights in the lab gradually brightened, revealing a room far larger than Ciro expected.
 It certainly explained how he never seemed to reach the far wall during his wanderings.
 The lab was an immense geodesic dome made out of hexagonal opaque glass panels.
 Screens, Ciro thought as the panels lit up one by one, revealing what had to be a different security feed on each.
-While most were empty hallways there were screens taken up by the smiling faces of his new coworkers.
-Some were waving, others singing hello, and at least three people were holding signs with crudely-drawn ducks on them.
+While most were empty hallways, there were also screens taken up by the smiling faces of his new coworkers.
+Some were waving, others signing hello, and at least three people were holding signs with crudely-drawn ducks on them.

 Ciro felt the clip on his ear buzz, followed by a sound not unlike a soft inhale.
 The voice from before spoke directly into his mind once more.
 This time without the smartass grin.

 Greetings.
-On behalf of SOL Inc I welcome you to the Iris Colony.
+On behalf of SOL Inc., I welcome you to the Iris Colony.
 I am the Sentient Automated Geo-sentinel Engineer, or Sage for short.
 I am in charge of monitoring the basic health and safety of the inner Iris Colony’s night crew.
 I also give daily reports using the emergency broadcast channel and play a collection of music designed for the promotion of mental activity.
 Dr. Castillo has given me an outline on the Wireless Project, and I look forward to working alongside you for the duration of your stay, Dr. Kwakkenbos.

 Ciro breathed in deeply through his nose, holding his breath as he forced a polite smile on his face.
 Old scars and memories screamed in the back of his head.
 Nothing good could come of this.
 He knew it.
 He had experienced it.
 Every night the same dreams, every day the same aches, every moment an echo of what had come before.